wpf535236337/LLMs4TS/README.md

 * A Survey of Spatio-Temporal EEG data Analysis: from Models to Applications [26 Sep 2024](https://arxiv.org/abs/2410.08224)
 * NeuroLM: A Universal Multi-task Foundation Model for Bridging the Gap between Language and EEG Signals [27 Aug 2024](https://arxiv.org/abs/2409.00101)
 * Repurposing Foundation Model for Generalizable Medical Time Series Classification [3 Oct 2024](https://arxiv.org/abs/2410.03794) [FORMED](https://github.com/DL4mHealth/FORMED)
+* A Survey of Few-Shot Learning for Biomedical Time Series [3 May 2024](https://arxiv.org/abs/2405.02485)

 ####  Foundation for other domains